Demat account is not required to start forex trading in India as you won’t get delivery of forex in your account at the end of the day.

 #1.
 Leverage

 Leverage is the multiplier, the X times the margin for which you can take a position.
-For example, if you have $10,000 in your account and have a 10 times leverage then you can take a $10,000 x 10 times = $100,000 value of the position.
+For example, if you have $10,000 in your account and have a 10 times leverage then you can take a $10,000 x 10 times = $100,000 worth of the position.

-Essentially, the higher the leverage, the higher is the level of risk involved.
+Remember, the higher the leverage, the higher is the level of risk involved.
 Brokerage houses have protective stops to prevent an account from going negative.

 #2.
 Commissions and Fees